Podcastindex-org/podcast-namespace/proposal-docs/verify/verify.md

 Maybe mimick oauth and add a scope param asking specifically for some data, permissions about the feed. (`scope="stats,edit,delete,admin"` etc)

 That's a big subject and a spec of its own.
-That could be a nice addition but it has to be done in a way we can trust the system and all information it conveys.
+That could be a nice addition, but it has to be done in a way we can trust the system and all information it conveys.